Getting Started With Your Azure Subscription

 See Tagging for allowed values.

-Step 8 — Set a Budget Alert
+Step 8 — Set Up or Verify a Budget Alert

 Create a cost budget to alert you if spend approaches your expected amount: